armknzv/Newsportal/README.md

 2 Set up checks for the views of creating and editing news and articles.
 Create the authors group, grant it the rights to create and edit new entries in the "Articles" and "News" sections.

 3 Check the operation of the rights.

+--------- DZ-5 (Final draft 5.8.1 (HW-03)) ----------------------------------------------------------------------------------------------

+1 Add a registration form on the website with the ability to register using email and password or through a Yandex account.
+To do this, use the django-allauth package.
+After the user logs in, he should be redirected to the news page.
+2 Set up checks for the views of creating and editing news and articles.
+Create the authors group, grant it the rights to create and modify new ones entries in the "Articles" and "News" sections.
+3 Check the operation of the rights.

+--------- DZ-6 (Task 6.7.1 (HW-03)) -----------------------------------------------------------------------------------------------------

+1 Add subscriptions to newsletters about new materials in the categories:
+* the page must be available at https://127.0.0.1:8000/subscriptions/;
+* a Subscriber model must be created to store user subscriptions;
+* when publishing news, all subscribers should receive an email with a link to the page to read the news (use for this the post_save signal).
+2 Implement sending a list of articles to the mail of subscribers of categories every week based on the same Subscriber model:
+* connect the django_apscheduler application;
+* add a command to run periodic tasks;
+* set up a periodic task to send a list of articles every Friday at 18:00;
+* compose a message with links to articles;
+* the message should contain only articles that have appeared since the previous mailing.
+When developing, it is best to use the output of sent emails to the console ('django.core.mail.backends.console.EmailBackend').

+--------- DZ-7 (Task 7.5 (HW-03)) -------------------------------------------------------------------------------------------------------

+We continue to work on the news application project.
+In this module, of course, we will add work with asynchronous requests.
+To successfully complete this final task of the module, you need:

+1 Install Redis.
+2 Install Celery.
+3 Make the necessary Django configurations to connect all system components.
+4 Implement the distribution of notifications to subscribers after the news is created.
+5 Implement a weekly newsletter with the latest news (every Monday at 8:00 am).

+--------- DZ-8 (Task 7.5 (HW-03)) -------------------------------------------------------------------------------------------------------

+Complete your news portal:

+1 Add caching to the news pages (5 minutes each) and to the main page (one minute).
+2 In the templates, try to cache all navigation elements (menus, sidebars, etc.).
+The amount of cached time remains on your discretion.
+In addition, you can use any caching system that you prefer.

+Complete your news portal
+1 Add caching for articles.
+As long as the article has not changed, it should be stored in the cache.